CiscoSE/smarterspaces/readme.md

 - Isi Ramirez (AppDynamics)
 - Stefan Hemeier (IKEA)

-*N.B. - this project was developed in less than 48 hours as a proof-of-concept, and as such is not regularly maintained.*
+*N.B. - this project was developed in less than 48 hours as a proof-of-concept

 ## Installation